Kanowna railway line

-The Kalgoorlie to Kanowna railway line was a 20 km long state government-owned and WAGR-operated railway line in the Goldfields–Esperance region of Western Australia, connecting Kalgoorlie to Kanowna.
+The Kalgoorlie to Kanowna railway line was a 20 km state government-owned and WAGR-operated railway line in the Goldfields–Esperance region of Western Australia, connecting Kalgoorlie to Kanowna.
 At Kalgoorlie, it connected to the Eastern Goldfields Railway.

 History

-The Kalgoorlie-Kanowna Railway Act 1896, an act by the Parliament of Western Australia assented to on 27 October 1896, authorised the construction of a railway line from Kalgoorlie to Kanowna.
+The Kalgoorlie–Kanowna Railway Act 1896, an act by the Parliament of Western Australia granted assent on 27 October 1896, authorised the construction of a railway line from Kalgoorlie to Kanowna.

 The contract to construct the railway line was awarded to Smith & Timms on 11 September 1897 and the new line was officially opened on 15 June 1898.

 By 1927, the Kanowna line as well as the near-by Kamballie to Lakeside and Lakeside to White Hope lines were under threat of closure by Parliament.
 At this point, the Kanowna line had already languished for a number of years.
 A 1922 Royal Commission report had recommended its closure but the state government had not followed the advice, hoping the situation would improve.
 The line was in need of costly repairs but had only seen occasional use in its final years and the lack of future mining prospects in the Kanowna area meant that investment in the line could not be justified.